David Maley

 David Joseph Maley (born April 24, 1963) is an American radio and television analyst for the San Jose Sharks and former professional hockey player.
 He played in the National Hockey League with the Montreal Canadiens, New Jersey Devils, Edmonton Oilers, San Jose Sharks and New York Islanders between 1986 and 1994.

 Hockey career

 Maley was a part of the University of Wisconsin–Madison team that won the NCAA Division I hockey championship in 1983, and a member of the Montreal Canadiens when they won the Stanley Cup in 1986.

 Broadcasting career

 Maley is a pre-game analyst and intermission reporter for Sharks radio broadcasts.
 He also joins Dan Rusanowsky and Baker, now Hedican in a "triple-cast" format during some regular season and home playoff games.

 Personal life

 Maley grew up in Edina, Minnesota.
 He is an uncle of NFL tight end Rhett Ellison.

-A resident of San Jose, Maley owns Rollin' Ice, a roller hockey facility.
-He is also the president of the Silver Creek Sportsplex, an indoor sports and fitness facility in San Jose.
+A resident of San Jose, Maley previously owned Rollin' Ice, a roller hockey facility.
+He was also formerly the president of the Silver Creek Sportsplex, an indoor sports and fitness facility in San Jose.